Frequently Asked Questions

 - Do I need a car?
 Is there parking on campus?

 Depending upon where students live, it is often not necessary to have a car during the didactic portion of the program if within commuting distance to campus.

 Students will need to have a car to access clinical sites during the second half of the program.
 There is no student parking on campus for undergraduate or graduate students.

 The Metro does not run directly to campus, however, Georgetown has free campus shuttles that circulate from campus to each of the Dupont Circle and Rosslyn metro stops, as well as along Wisconsin Ave.
 Additionally, campus is served by MetroBus lines.
 Please visit the Office of Transportation Management website.

-Please see the Office of Student Financial Services for the current rates.
+Please see the Office of Student Financial Services (new window) for the current rates.